 Good friends will offer space for you to have whatever thoughts and feelings come your way and will help you explore them without judgment or criticism.

-They’ll help you recognize that you’re a good person and don’t need to be so hard on yourself.
+They’ll help you recognize that you’re a good person and that you don’t need to be so hard on yourself.

 3. Practice self-compassion

 Self-compassion is the radical act of loving yourself.

 When you practice self-compassion, you offer the same care, love, kindness, and forgiveness that you would provide to a best friend going through a hard time.

 The more compassionate you are to yourself, the more you become your own best friend, and this shift is often noticeable to others.

 To practice self-compassion, remember that you’re a human being and inherently flawed.
 You won’t always do things perfectly, and you won’t feel happy all the time.

 With self-compassion, you accept that truth and love and forgive yourself anyway.

 Kristin Neff is a thought-leader on self-compassion and offers a wealth of resources on her site.
 Spiritual practitioners Tara Brach and Jack Kornfield are self-compassion pioneers and provide talks and meditations to help cultivate more compassion in your self-relationship.